 - Foundation Center: The Foundation Center is a nonprofit dedicated to empowering and increasing knowledge about philanthropy.

 - Foundation Directory Online (FDO): This research tool and service of the Foundation Center includes grantmaker profiles, grant information, maps and charts, 990 forms and much more.
-FDO is available at UC Berkeley, based on the campus subscription provided by the library.
-(Access through VPN required.)
+FDO is available at UC Berkeley, based on the campus subscription provided by the Library.
+(Access through VPN required from off campus.)